Funding and Financial Aid

 Stanford Funded Opportunities

-The Knight-Hennessy Scholars Program develops a community of future global leaders to address complex challenges through collaboration and innovation.
-Every year, up to 100 high-achieving students from around the world will receive full funding to pursue any graduate degree at Stanford, including MIP along with any of our joint and dual degree options.
-Knight-Hennessy Scholars is the largest fully endowed scholars program in the world.
+The Knight-Hennessy Scholars (KHS) program develops a community of future global leaders to address complex challenges through collaboration and innovation.
+Every year, up to 100 high-achieving students from around the world will receive up to three years of full funding to pursue any graduate degree at Stanford, including MIP along with any of our joint and dual degree options.
+KHS is the largest fully endowed scholars program in the world.

 Loans and Other Aid